Penns Neck Cemetery: Ownership succession

 In 1812 and 1813, two deeds split the cemetery off from the surrounding land as a separate tract.
 Over the next several decades, it was largely held privately by the Schenck family, although other families were still permitted to bury their dead here.
 However, after a succession of generations, the Penns Neck community decided to ensure that its preservation would not be wholly dependent on familial succession.
 Thus in 1877 they formed a corporation known as the "Penns Neck Cemetery Association."

 The cemetery in January 2022.
 Dirt mounds created during the construction by Princeton University are visible in the background.

 The previous year, one of the Association's members, Eliza Tilton, had donated $500 for the cemetery's upkeep, and funded the construction of the surrounding fieldstone wall.
 This wall is oriented at about 45 degrees to most of the graves, because while the graves – the large majority of which predate the wall – were laid out east-to-west, the wall was instead oriented parallel to Route 1 in the southwest-northeast direction, and Washington Road in the southeast-northwest direction.

 Clarissa Schneck became the last individual owner of the cemetery when she formally transferred its ownership to the Penns Neck Cemetery Association in 1878.
 Few records remain that would otherwise provide insight into the Association's actions over the years.
-Although it is also unknown for how long the Association operated, none of its original members survived until the 1930s, and few community members had stepped up to take their place, rendering the Assocation effectively non-existent and the cemetery legally "abandoned" from that point onward.
+Although it is also unknown for how long the Association operated, none of its original members survived until the 1930s, and few community members had stepped up to take their place, rendering the Association effectively non-existent and the cemetery legally "abandoned" from that point onward.